cko-data-platform/minikube-test/README.md

 ## Assessment Objectives
 ### Kubernetes-based Assessment:
 This section tests your proficiency with Kubernetes.
-You will be assessed on your knowledge of Kubernetes resources, deployment strategies, and cluster management.
+You will be assessed on your knowledge of Kubernetes resources, local deployment and general troubleshooting.
 ### Terraform-based Assessment
 This section evaluates your ability to use Terraform for infrastructure as code (IaC).
-You will be assessed on your understanding of Terraform configuration, resource management, and best practices.
+You will be assessed on your understanding of Terraform configuration, resource management and debugging an erroring Lambda function.

 ## Instructions for Candidates
 ### General Instructions